 No matter what kind of occupation you have, there’ll always be days when your job can get on top of you—the stressors pile up, there are problems at work, some workmates may be toxic, and the deadlines are waving hello, among others.
 Then, add up to these your personal stressors as well.

 These are normal occurrences in life.
-However, there are things you can do to keep your mental health good, especially in the workplace.
+However, there are things you can do to keep your mental health good, especially in the workplace (part of broader wellness in the workplace).
 Here’s how:

 1. Speak Openly About Mental Health